britram/rains-prototype/draft-trammell-rains-protocol.md

 for the given algorithm identifier.

 A nameset (6) object contains an expression defining which names are allowed and which names are disallowed in a given zone.
-It is represented as an N- element array, as defined in {{cbor-nameset}}
+It is represented as a two- element array.
+The second element is a nameset expression to be applied to each name element within the zone without an intervening delegation, as defined in {{cbor-nameset}}

 A cert-info (7) object contains an expression binding a certificate or certificate authority to a name, such that connections to the name must either use the bound certificate or a certificate signed by a bound authority.
-It is represented as an N-element array, as defined in {{cbor-certinfo}}.
+It is represented as an five-element array, as defined in {{cbor-certinfo}}.

 A service-info (8) object gives information about a named service.
 Services are named as in {{RFC2782}}.
 It is represented as a four-element array.
 The